Duxter7/GA-English-Notes/IT English 11 (A2+).md

 You my little nigga, what size them is?

-Do you want to come
+Do you want to come?
 What are your future plans?